alexqguo/drinking-board-game-v2/README.md

 * TeleportRule is gone in favor of MoveRule with tileIndex
 * ChoiceRule schema is different, choices array item will be an object with a "rule" key rather than the rule directly
 * "any" diceRoll outcome is removed, and the former "any" rule is just listed as an outcome.
 This would work in the old version too
+* Gen 1 Pikachu rule is now a ProxyRule